Best Karting Championships in the UK (2026 Guide)

 National karting championships are where the competition gets serious.
 The grids are larger, the standard is higher, and results start to matter for your racing CV if you are planning to move into cars.

-Super One is the premier national karting series in the UK.
-It covers all the main classes (Cadet, Junior, and Senior) and runs at the best circuits in the country.
-A Super One title is one of the most respected achievements in UK karting and is recognised by car racing teams when they are scouting talent.
-Costs are higher (8,000 to 15,000 per season all-in), but the level of competition justifies it.
+Super One Series is the premier national karting series in the UK.
+It covers all the main classes (Bambino, Cadet, Junior and Senior) across 12 rounds at circuits like PFi, Shenington, Larkhall, Whilton Mill and Rowrah.
+A Super One title is one of the most respected results in UK karting and is recognised by car racing teams scouting talent.
+Realistic budget is £8,000 to £22,000 per season depending on class, chassis hire arrangement, and how much you test.

 Level 4: International and European (The Top)

-For drivers with ambitions beyond the UK, European karting championships represent the highest level of competition before moving to cars.
-The FIA European and World Karting Championships attract the best young drivers from every country.
-The standard is extremely high, the costs are significant (20,000 to 50,000 per season including international travel), and the competition is fierce.
+For drivers with ambitions beyond the UK, European karting championships are the highest level of competition before moving to cars.
+The FIA Karting European and World Championships attract the best young drivers from every country.
+The standard is extremely high, the costs are significant (£60k to £180k per season including international travel and full team support), and the competition is fierce.

 How to Pick the Right Championship